 Flag Defense – Using a combination of one cruiser or battleship and one carrier to defend an area with a friendly flag.
 The high probability of day action threatens the opponent with loss of a carrier if he chooses to attack.
 It's a proven technique for trimming down the size of the USN carrier fleet!

-Free Soda – The Midwest Open practice of offer soda and then snacks to
+Free Soda – The Midwest Open practice of offering soda and then snacks to

-all participants at no charge and making a hefty profit anyway.
+all participants at no charge (or a nickel) and making a hefty profit anyway.